nancyalaswad90/nancyalaswad90/README.md

 .

->  **[Nancy](https://github.com/nancyalaswad90/Each-Year-Study-Schedule/blob/main/README.md) is, [Ph.D. candidate in Accounting](https://github.com/nancyalaswad90/nancyalaswad90/blob/master/Universities%20specializing%20in%20accounting.md) with nearly 12 years experience working in Bank on operational & extracting data, And now she is working in AI, ML, DL, DS fields**
+>  **[Nancy](https://github.com/nancyalaswad90/Each-Year-Study-Schedule/blob/main/README.md) is, [Ph.D. candidate in Accounting](https://github.com/nancyalaswad90/nancyalaswad90/blob/master/Universities%20specializing%20in%20accounting.md) with nearly 12 years of experience working in a Bank on operational & extracting data, And now she is working in AI, ML, DL,  and DS fields **
 >
 .